 “No one will protect what they don’t care about, and no one will care about what they have never experienced.” — Sir David Attenborough

-It’s been a fabulous month.
+Here I am again, sat at the kitchen table (my office) reflecting on what has been a fabulous month.
 We started it by celebrating our wedding at Old Bidlake with 120 family and friends.
-Then Sir David Attenborough celebrated his 100th birthday with the world, and I went to a book launch organised by the fabulous team at West Dorset Wilding.
-The book was Why Nature Matters by Caroline Essame.
+Emily launched a fabulous new course called Finding Your True Voice.
+Then Sir David Attenborough celebrated his 100th birthday with the world, Sam my eldest son due to his work with The Duke of Edinburgh Award was invited to Buckingham palace to celebrate its 70th anniversary and I went to a book launch organised by the fabulous team at West Dorset Wilding.
+The book was Why Nature Matters by Caroline Essame. and its this book launch that inspired this blog.

-I went not really knowing what to expect.
-The evening sent me down a bit of a rabbit hole.
-I have banged on about my observations on the effect of nature on the wellbeing of our campers both young and old via myblogs since moving to our small West Dorset campsite 3 years ago, as I am passionate about the potential humans have to develop into the best versions of themselves, given the right environment.
+I went to the event not really knowing what to expect.
+However, the evening sent me down a bit of a rabbit hole of research.
+I have banged on about my observations on the effect of nature on the wellbeing of our campers both young and old via my blogs since moving to our small West Dorset campsite 3 years ago, as I am passionate about the potential humans have to develop into the best versions of themselves, given the right environment.

 I was in a room with an esteemed panel of experts in this very field (no pun intended):